 Buy One, Give One

-A Femme International Feminine Health Management Workshop in Kenya.
+Photo: A Femme International Feminine Health Management Workshop in Kenya.

-Let's talk about the female body
+Let's talk about menstrual care

 Our educational workshop includes information on reproductive health, menstrual care and how to use a Ruby Cup.